Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Underneath some suspenders, you’ll find a grippy material that helps the strap stay in place throughout the day.

 Suspenders can cross the upper back and shoulder blades or go straight over your shoulders.
-One of the biggest gripes we have is when we pull on bib straps that cross in the back but are not easily adjustable while being worn, or they tend to get caught and uneven, which is annoying.
+One of our biggest gripes is when we pull on bib straps that cross in the back but are not easily adjustable while being worn, or they tend to get caught and uneven, which is annoying.

 Bib straps can be fixed or detachable.
-The attachment point can be a slide-in hook that is releasable in the front, which allows you to undo the strap while pulling on or off your bibs.
-Straps can also be secured via velcro.
+The attachment point can be a slide-in hook that is releasable in the front, allowing you to undo the strap while pulling on or off your bibs.
+Straps can also be secured via Velcro.

 Most bib straps are adjustable in length via a plastic slider.